GreggRoll/Halloween-Math/readme.md

 problems list by importance(top-to-bottom)

-    create animation or ovewrlay for when someone wins
+    create animation or overlay for when someone wins
     create class for user to clean up code
     create graphics for lives(maybe some kind of pixel heart?)
     fix sprite(animation)
     sound effects for right and wrong answers
     add background music
     add 2nd frame
     after reaching 5 i want the window to scroll to the   2nd pane where #10 will be a little party / the   gate for trick-or-treating

 -------------------
 Hello, to use pygame activate virtual env and